 On the other end of the condition spectrum, this particular Jeep was rescued from a field and treated to a rather thorough restoration over a period of some time.
 While a post-war civilian version, this one has been finished in olive drab with (I assume) Army-spec markings on the hood to give it that “ready to storm the western front” appeal.
 A fun rumor about the early models is that, due to a design flaw in the steering linkage, they had a terrifying habit of pulling hard to the left under heavy braking, however retrofitting a link from a later model is said to correct this.
 Hard braking is, of course, relative as these early Jeeps were powered by a 60 hp flathead four banger and weren’t geared very tall.

 Introduced in 1945, the Willys-Overland CJ-2A is interesting in that it was the first regular-production, civilian-spec Jeep (Jeep, by the way, was only a nickname at that point).
 Developed from the venerable MB series that was the runabout of choice for generations of GI’s, the CJ (for “civilian Jeep”) was also the general public’s first taste of a mass-produced 4×4 vehicle, with the above-mentioned Power Wagon going on sale shortly thereafter.
 The CJ line soldiered on through several generations and parent companies until it was replaced by the Wrangler some 41 years later.
+With a legacy like that, it’s no surprise that they’ve developed a status as collector cars.
 The vehicle is so iconic that the design of the vertical grill slats with adjacent round headlights is a trademarked design. ollllo for life!

 Yet another WWII derivative, legend has it that when the Imperial Japanese Army occupied the Philippines, they found an allied Jeep and sent it home for reverse engineering.
 While the resulting prototype was completely different from the production version, it was the design of the original military Jeep that set the ball rolling for the first Japanese off-roader and Toyota’s longest-running nameplate.
 The Land Cruiser evolved into its own product line, offering multiple shapes and sizes with the 40-series shown here carrying on into the eighties.
 Stateside, our current Land Cruiser selection is limited to a large and luxurious Range Rover alternative but overseas, there are several models offered, including the Land Cruiser Prado which is the basis for our Lexus GX as well as sharing the basic chassis with the FJ Cruiser.
 The classic FJ40, though, was the model that put Toyota on the map as a producer of some of the most durable trucks on the planet.
 There’s a reason why the Land Cruiser is the official car of “I own several thousand acres of wildlife preserve in a third-world country.
 Care to take a tour?”